dpouzada/Watson_for_MANA/README.md

 As a conclusion, it is important to note that the tailored orchestration of NLU + Watson Assistant and the black box NLC approach are not in competition, they are completely complementary:

-NLU + Watson Assistant are fine tuned filters, able to detect relevant sentences.
-But even though they do not detect any, the entire article is in last resort sent to the black box NLC.
+NLU + Watson Assistant are fine tuned filters, able to detect relevant sentences, while the black box NLC is used as a final layer taking as an input the full article.

-This black box NLC can be trained from scratch with raw text of all already classified articles.
+This last resort black box NLC can be trained from scratch with raw text of all already classified articles.
 We can be legitimately be optimistic that in the long term it will start performing very well, having in the meantime benefitted strongly from the highly relevant training sentences of the intents of Watson Assistant.

 ## Step by step guide to run the script